kreshuklab/predoc-course-2021/README.md

 - [Jupyterhub](https://jupyterhub.embl.de/hub/spawn)
 - [BARD](https://bard.embl.de/)

 When you have gained access to the VMs we still need to get access to the data, you can do this through the [ownCloud](https://oc.embl.de/index.php/s/zOl3CFIApyTmvL1?path=%2FWeek%205%20-%20Theory%40EMBL%2FTeam2-Kreshuk) as described below (although annoyingly copy and pasting might be annoying, so you might have to type out the url :unamused:) or I have downloaded the relevant data already onto my personal g-drive so you can just copy it from there to whatever location you like, for example your /home/USER_NAME folder.
 To copy the data to your desired location navigate to the desired location using the `cd` command.
 To check your current location you can use the `pwd` command.
-Use the following command to copy the data to your current location with the smae filename.
+Use the following command to copy the data to your current location with the same filename.
 - `cp -r /g/kreshuk/talks/predoc-course ./`

 ### 1. Nuclei segmentation